Skip to content

 Prior to applying for any Alternative Breaks experience, students are encouraged to hold their experiences and traumas with care for themselves and consider some of the possible triggers they may encounter while on their break.
 Below we share warning of possible triggers and heavy content that students may encounter on specific AB experiences.
 As the projects, materials, and content of each break change from year to year, all participants are encouraged to ask the Site Leaders of the breaks they're interested in what materials they plan to utilize during the experience.
 This is the best way to guage for yourself if you feel comfortable engaging with specific topics or participating on a certain break.

-This is not a comprehensive list of the experiences we offer, nor is it exhaustive in its consideration of all possible triggers and content that participants may find sensitive or difficult to address (for example, virtually any experience can address topics of racism, xenophobia, homophobia, transphobia, sexism, classism, ableism, colonialism, etc.):
+This is not a comprehensive list of the experiences we offer, nor is it exhaustive in its consideration of all possible triggers and content that participants may find sensitive or difficult to address:

 • Animal Advocacy & Rehabilitation: violence against and abuse of non-human animals; death of animals